 - A couple of cotton balls or small pom poms to use as hands

-- Crayons, colored pencils or markers to decorate the body of your bunny
+- Crayons, colored pencils, or markers to decorate the body of your bunny

-- White craft glue and glue stick - I used both, but you could probably use just white glue.
+- White craft glue and glue stick—I used both, but you could probably use just white glue.

-- Scissors and a thin Sharpie
+- A thin Sharpie

 Optional Additional Supplies